What is available

 1. University wide site licenses

 Some assistive software is available on all open access PC’s.
-Users can access Inspiration 9 and Mind Genius 4 (mind mapping software) as well as TextHelp Read and Write 10 from any open access PC.
+Users can access Inspiration 9 and Mind Genius 4 (mind mapping software) as well as TextHelp Read and Write 11 from any open access PC.
 To access these programmes on Windows click Start>All Programmes>Accessibility.
 In addition "free" take home licenses for Mind Genius are now available.
 For more information on this see the Mind Genius information below.
-In April 2015, Windows-Eyes a screen reader was made available to all users on all University computers.

 2. Memory Sticks